kalyangcp123/test_example/README.md

 	viii.
 Created the shut_down(Defination) to close the open browser in the first step

-5. In the task.py(Main File) , i have created the object to that class and i have called all the definations to perfom our scenario.
+5. In the task.py(Main File) , i have created the object to that class and I have called all the definations to perfom our scenario.